asimihsan/notes/[course] programming_languages_cs-262.md

             # jsgrammar is another external module
             jsparser = yacc.yacc(module=jsgrammar)

-            # jstree is a prse tree for JavaScript
+            # jstree is a parse tree for JavaScript
             jstree = jsparser.parse(jstext, lexer=jslexer)

             # We want to call the interpreter on our AST